dil-ddaradics/ai-sandbox/README.md

 3. **Running isolated containers**: Spins up Docker containers that mount your branch-specific code
 4. **Connecting to Claude**: Uses AWS Bedrock to access Claude inside your container

-When you run `cc-awsvault`, it starts an AWS credential server and saves the connection URL.
+When you run `ai-awsvault`, it starts an AWS credential server and saves the connection URL.
 This URL persists between terminal sessions, so you only need to run it once per machine reboot.
 The containers have a dynamic credential system that monitors for credential URL changes, so even if the credential server restarts with a different URL, your containers will automatically reconnect without needing to be restarted.
-When you run `cc-up`, it creates a separate worktree for your current branch and launches a container with that code mounted inside.
+When you run `ai-up`, it creates a separate worktree for your current branch and launches a container with that code mounted inside.

 ### Credential Handling Flow